hernamvel/magick_flags/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-Please no cheating.
-Only use the rmagick functions.
+Please no cheating, and just use the rmagick functions.
 No external images allowed :)